-Scalable and versatile node for cloud computing, big enterprise and heterogeneous systems.
+Scalable and versatile node for cloud computing and BigData systems.

 Get familiar with the simple and intuitive database API.

-STSdb is an embedded NoSQL database and virtual file system in one.
-It is build up from scratch without using any third party components.
-Data is stored in a very flexible key-value format where the key consists of the combination of sub-keys (represented as comparable types) and an associated value (represented as a collection of serializable types).
+STSdb is an open-source, client/server and embedded NoSQL database and virtual file system in one.
+It is built up from scratch without using any third party components.
+Data is stored in a very flexible key-value format where the key consists of the combination of sub-keys and an associated value.

 In STSdb data is multi-dimensionally indexed (lexicographically ordered) by key.
 This characteristic allows it to support existing data models and different indexing strategies.